Counting begins for UP panchayat polls, over 3 lakh candidates elected unopposed | Law-Order

 These include 178 aspirants to the gram panchayat pradhan's post, seven candidates for zila panchayats, 2,005 for kshetra panchayats and over 3.17 lakh for gram panchayats.

-The polling was through paper ballots, and the counting could stretch over two days, a SEC official told PTI.
+The polling was through paper ballots, and the counting could stretch over two days, an SEC official told PTI.

+The Supreme Court on Saturday had refused to stay the counting process.

 The court directed that there will be a strict curfew in the entire state till Tuesday morning and no victory rallies will be permitted.